What is obstructive bronchitis?

 Symptoms can be varied, some of the most common include:

 - Cough with clear or yellowy green phlegm.

 - Mild headaches.

 - Wheezing in asthma patients.

 After treatment for bronchitis, some patients still have a dry cough that could last between 1 and 4 weeks.

 What causes it?

 Air pollution is one of the main causes, especially tobacco smoke, dust, and toxic gases.
-This irritates the mucus membranes that line the airways which could lead to simple chronic bronchitis.
-This type of bronchitis can be cured in a few weeks if the cause is removed.
-Other causes include: being a passive smoker and inhaling harmful substances.
+The airways become lined with thick mucus which damages the hairs that help to remove phlegm from your lungs.
+As a result, a cough is produced and can cause breathing difficulites.
+Other causes include being a passive smoker and inhaling harmful substances.

 How can it be prevented?

 Prevention techniques include avoiding risk factors such as tobacco smoke, dust, toxic gases, vapours, and environmental contamination among others.
 It is recommended to use a mask to protect you from exposure to substances that may aggravate the lungs.